REPORTS FROM THE RECORDER & ADVERTISING RATES

 Croydon Council offer a collection service from your property of ‘large unwanted items and other collections'.
 Full details are on this link to the Council's website.
 You will need to create an 'Online Account' (if you don't have one already) to take up this service.

-However, you can check the collection days and download the new sheet from December 2022 (and print off a copy).
+You can check the collection days and download the new sheet from December 2023 (and print off a copy).
 Just enter your postcode and/or address on this link

 Updated 5/10/21